Become A Thrifty Fashionista

 2. Go For Quality

 Fast-fashion is on the rise, and this trend is comprising sustainable fashion initiatives.
 Cheaper items may seem desirable; however, these items are often low-quality.
-Instead of shopping for cheap items that always need to be replaced, go for more expensive items that are long-lasting.
-When you choose quality fashion that you can wear time and time again, you’ll actually save money in the long run.
+Instead of shopping for cheap items that always need to be replaced, go for more expensive and high-quality dresses from online prom dress boutiques that are long-lasting.
+When you go to a womens clothing boutique, choose quality fashion that you can wear time and time again, and you’ll actually save money in the long run.
+Learn how to make your fashion biz grow faster online.

 3. Sell It On

 Okay, so we all end up with clothing items that we never wear (guilty! ;)), but that doesn’t mean that these garments have to go to waste.
 Instead of letting a perfectly good dress collect dust in your wardrobe, sell it and make some of the money back.
-There are plenty of great apps to sell clothing, including:
+If you’re in the same situation like me, after you’ve organized everything you want to keep, get rid of the things you don’t need.
+You can sell your old clothing items on Backflip.
+Moreover, there are plenty of great apps to sell clothing, including:

 Depop: Depop is an online marketplace connecting buyers and sellers of fashion from all over the world.
 Simply take a few pics, upload them, and start chatting to those who want to snap up your goods.
 On Depop, you’ll find a range of everything from designers to high street brands and vintage clothes.